• Skip to primary navigation

 Instructions

-• To make the kebab mixture, combine the chopped lamb meat with tail fat (or minced lamb), chilli flakes, red pepper paste and salt.
+• To make the kebab mixture, combine the chopped lamb meat with tail fat (or minced lamb), chili flakes, red pepper paste, and salt.

 • Mix the ingredients together with your hands until you have an evenly sticky mixture.